A prose poem

 - The fifth movement of Hector Berlioz's Symphonie Fantastique, Songe d’une Nuit du Sabbat (Dreams of a Witches Sabbath) was reportedly based on De Quincey's poem.

 - Our Ladies of Sorrow, an RPG by Miskatonic University Press, in which you play as an investigator working to solve the mystery of a haunted building.
 The game book even includes an abriged version of De Quincey's poem.

 - Lachrymae: On the Trail of the Three Mothers, an online account by film director Richard Stanley, chronicling a series of strange events loosely related to De Quincey's poem .

 This poem provides examples of:

 - Anthropomorphic Personification: The Three Mothers, who personify grief ("She it was that stood in Bethlehem on the night when Herod’s sword swept its nurseries of Innocents, and the little feet were stiffened for ever"), despair ("She is humble to abjectness.
-Hers is the meekness that belongs to the hopeless") and insanity ("She is the defier of God.
+Hers is the meekness that belongs to the hopeless") and depression ("She is the defier of God.
 She is also the mother of lunacies, and the suggestress of suicides").